 2. As an added boost to your favorite moisturizer.

 Worried that your skin may not be able to handle an additional layer of product?
 No worries, just start slow!
-Some people prefer to add a drop or two of the SLMD Hyaluronic Serum to their favorite moisturizer for an added boost that won’t feel heavy or oily.
+Some people prefer to add a drop or two of their favorite serum to their favorite moisturizer for an added boost that won’t feel too heavy or oily.

 3. As a glow-enhancer.

 Boosting your product formulas doesn’t have to stop with that moisturizer.
 If you’re aiming to achieve a dewy makeup look, adding a drop of the Hyaluronic Acid serum to your foundation will do just that.
 Additionally, adding a serum to your makeup can dilute super-thick matte formulas for a smooth application, or just provide some added hydration for natural, sheer-coverage radiance.
 You can also mix it with your favorite gel hydrator, or use it under your BB Cream for a glowy no makeup look.

 4. As a lip treatment.